theheking/intro-to-r/content/2_datatypes.md

 # Matrices

-Matrices are: - two-dimensional organisation of an m\*n array - good for arithmetic operations - <b>only a single class of data</b>
+Matrices are: a two-dimensional organisation of an m\*n array - good for arithmetic operations - <b>in simple terms they are a table-like object containing only type of data (e.g. only numbers)</b>

-To form a simple matrix, we use the command below.
+To form a simple matrix, we use the command below;

 ```
 matrix(1:9, nrow = 3, ncol = 3)